albgang/NTRU_Implementation/README.md

 **Usage**
 ==========================
-In order to use our NTRUEncrypt class, add this line to the top of sage script:
+In order to use our NTRUEncrypt class, add this line to the top of your sage script:
 ```
 load("NTRUEncrypt.sage")
 ```